ps-tuebingen-courses/pl1-lecture-notes/src/20-monads-intro/monads-intro.md

   // 1) "unit" acts as a kind of neutral element of "bind", that is:
   //    1a) bind(unit(x), f) == f(x) and
   //    1b) bind(x, y => unit(y)) == x
-  // 2) Bind enjoys an associative property
+  // 2) Bind enjoys an associativity property
   //     bind(bind(x, f), g) == bind(x, y => bind(f(y), g))
 }
 ```